Frequently Asked Questions

 We do not schedule Pre-K students.
 What information do we need to report for these students?

 For Pre-K classes, you will need to report the teacher and course number only.
 You will not have to report student information for these classes.
-Starting with the 2012-2013 school year, you will get a fatal error if you do not give us at least one pre-school teacher in your MSC-IPAL.

 It was brought to my attention that we need to report all courses for elementary and pre-k students.
 Do we also need to report the evaluation method and results for these courses as well?
 For example, a student may receive an “E” for Meets or Exceeds Expectations in Kindergarten.